pr-elhajji/ai-copilot-educator/README.md

 ## Features
 Our AI copilot offers several features to help you create compelling stories and scenarios.
-- Story Generation: Our AI copilot can generate stories based on a given prompt, topic, or style.
-You can choose from a variety of story lengths, genres, and styles to suit your needs.
-- Scenario Creation: The AI copilot can also assist in creating scenarios for learning, such as virtual simulations, role-playing exercises, or interactive cases.
+- Instructional Objectives: The AI copilot helps you set clear instructional objectives, prioritize teaching goals, and organize problem chains and activities to achieve them.- Scenario Creation: The AI copilot can also assist in creating scenarios for learning, such as virtual simulations, role-playing exercises, or interactive cases.
 - Personalization: Our AI copilot can adapt to the needs of your learners by generating stories and scenarios tailored to their interests, skills, and learning styles.
 - Collaboration: The AI copilot allows you to collaborate with other educators, trainers, or content creators to generate stories and scenarios together.
 - Customization: You can customize the AI copilot's algorithms and training data to suit your specific needs and preferences.